We now have an R package BioTIMEr to help with spatial gridding, sample-based rarefaction, and diversity metric calculation.

 Guidelines

-Whenever you download and use data from the BioTIME database, we ask that you respect the licenses associated to the database and datasets.
+Whenever you download and use data from the BioTIME database, we ask that you respect the licences associated to the database and datasets.
 In the data download, you will find the licences for each study in the metadata table.
 We break down the core differences between these licence types below, but it is ultimately your responsibility to consult the actual licence.
 Violation of licence terms mean that BioTIME and/or the data contributors can revoke the freedom to use and share data.

 How to cite BioTIME